shaun-wilson/BulkProps-Navisworks-Plugin/README.md

 This is the main interface for managing properties.
 Here you can configure a property tab, apply the changes, save the config to a file, load a config from file, or load and apply bulk configs.

-The following screenshot shows a configured tab using many of the features, and the generated property tab can be seen at the bottom of the window.
+The screenshot at the top shows a configured tab using many of the features, and the generated property tab can be seen at the bottom of the window.

 ### Item Source